zilishen/documentation/content/nms/acm/how-to/policies/rate-limit.md

 ## Applying the Policy

-You can apply this policy using either the web interface or the REST API.
+You can apply this policy using the web interface or the REST API.
 The policy uses `x-correlation-id` as the default HTTP header name, or you can provide a custom header value.

 <br>